Museums Australia Incorporated is a membership body, wholly owned and directed by its members.

 In addition to influencing the direction of the organisation through either standing for election to a branch committee or the national council, members are able to contact members of the National Council and various committees directly or, if they prefer, can convey messages to them via the National Office.

 Members may also propose motions at the Annual and other General Meetings.

 A complete list of branch contacts, National Council members and Standing Committees, is available from this website, as are the association's Constitution and By-Laws (see the relevant pages in the 'About Us' section).

-If you have purchased something from MA and haven't received it within 10 working days, please contact us.
+If you have purchased something and haven't received it within 10 working days, please contact us.